 Malacanthidae

 Tilefishes – Oblong to elongate with a single, low dorsal fin.
-The ehad profile is gently to steeply sloping.
-The mouth is moderately large an dfleshy.
-A prominent to reduced predorsal ridge is present in most.
-The opercle has a single blunt or notched spine (Kells and Carpenter 2011).
+Head profile gently to steeply sloping.
+Mouth moderately large and fleshy.
+A prominent to reduced predorsal ridge present in most species.
+Opercle with a single blunt or notched spine (Kells and Carpenter 2011).

 Caulolatilus chrysops – Goldface Tilefish